 Phase Two: Finding and Evaluating a Home to Purchase

 Now that you have everything in place, you can begin your search.
 Your agent will begin looking for properties that match your needs and are within your budget.
-Keep in mind that it’s rare to find a property that fills all your needs and wants so you’ll need to be a little flexible if you ever what to find a home.
-Once your agent has a list of potential properties for you to consider they’ll arrange for a private viewing.
+Keep in mind that it’s rare to find a property that fills all your needs and wants, so you’ll need to be a little flexible if you ever what to find a home.
+Once your agent has a list of potential properties for you to consider, they’ll arrange for a private viewing.
 Bring your architect/contractor with you as their advice will be invaluable when deciding if a property is right for you.
 Below are the main steps you’ll need to take.

 1. Do a walkthrough of the property with your architect/contractor

 Depending on the state of the property, it might only need a little nip-and-tuck or an extensive gut renovation.
 Your architect/contractor will be able to point out potential problems as well as opportunities.
-They can point out things you might have missed before and, provide a rough estimate of how difficult and costly a renovation would be.
+They can point out things you might have missed before and provided a rough estimate of how difficult and costly a renovation would be.
 Try to price out every possible expense.
 Theoretically, everything is fixable, but it has to fit your budget.

 You’ll also want to think about the timeframe.
 Depending on how much work is needed, you could be waiting anywhere from a few months to a year before you’re ready to move in.
 Most major renovations take at least a year and typically go over schedule (not to mention budget).
 Consider all of this before making an offer.
 It can also be very hard to properly estimate the costs of renovating a fixer-upper until work begins.
 Unexpected problems are as common as delays when doing a renovation.
 Whatever you expect the job to cost, make sure you have a reserve fund to act as a cushion.

 If you envision yourself doing some DIY work to save on costs, then now might be the time to get a few DIY books.
 You might be surprised to learn that you can handle a lot of things on your own.
 Just make sure you know what you’re getting yourself into.
-Also, recognize when you’ll need to hire professionals, which will be when working on anything that involves, electrical, plumbing, or HVAC.
+Also, recognize when you’ll need to hire professionals, which will be when working on anything that involves electrical, plumbing, or HVAC.

 2. Keep an eye out for red flags